spark-jobserver/spark-jobserver/README.md

       }
     }

+### Dependency jars

+You have a couple options to package and upload dependency jars.

+* The easiest is to use something like [sbt-assembly](https://github.com/sbt/sbt-assembly) to produce a fat jar.
+Be sure to mark the Spark and job-server dependencies as "provided" so it won't blow up the jar size.
+This works well if the number of dependencies is not large.
+* When the dependencies are sizeable and/or you don't want to load them with every different job, you can package the dependencies separately and use one of several options:
+    - Use the `dependent-jar-uris` context configuration param.
+Then the jar gets loaded for every job
+    - Use the `--package` option with Maven coordinates with `server_start.sh`.
+    - Put the extra jars in the SPARK_CLASSPATH

 ### Using Named RDDs
 Named RDDs are a way to easily share RDDs among job.
 Using this facility, computed RDDs can be cached with a given name and later on retrieved.
 To use this feature, the SparkJob needs to mixin `NamedRddSupport`: